ctvidic/banyan-landing/docs/notes.md

 ## Escalation
 * Checks if supervisor is requested, allows for one more message from frontline agent then transfers REGARDLESS (this is the downside of no tool-calling)
+* DIFFERENCE between openai repo and our example is that our example disconnnects the agent but opennai example just changes the configuration

 ### agent logic and definition